 Opportunities

 Opportunities for artists to take part and exhibit their own work are available each year.
-The Contemporary Watercolour Competition happens annually and provides emerging and established artists a platform to show their work in a central London gallery.
+The RWS Open takes place annually and provides emerging and established artists a platform to show their work in a central London gallery.

 -

 Upon election to the Society, each artist donates one of their works to the RWS Diploma Collection.
-The Archive & Diploma Collection comprises works by almost every member of the RWS since 1804 along with archival documents such as letters, postcards and catalogues relating to members and their exhibitions.
+The Archives & Diploma Collection contain artworks by almost every member of the RWS since the founding of the Society in 1804 along with archival documents such as letters, postcards and catalogues relating to members and their exhibitions.